BogdanCatalin-Iacob/Food-Fiesta/README.md

 -   ### Limitations
     - With this release:
-        - Admin is not able to edit/delete any recipe created by any user
+        - Admin is not able to edit/delete any recipe created by any user (except own recipes)
         - Admin can't set superusers (admins)
         - Users can't upload photos of the final product